josh-collinsworth/joco-sveltekit/src/lib/content/posts/copilot.md

 In theory, if you didn't have Copilot available, you'd go and search Google, most likely ending up on StackOverflow.
 And there's no guarantee that what you find in that search will be of good quality, or that it'll be any more accessible.

 That, too, is fair.
 But I'd point out that by the time you've gotten to that answer, you've seen at least a half dozen _potential_ solutions (via the search results and the StackOverflow answers).
-You might even decide to look at two or three of them, just to compare and contrast.
+You might come across a "don't do it this way" headline.
+You might decide to look at two or three options, just to compare and contrast.

 That's _invaluable_ context.
 Not only are you now better equipped to understand _this_ solution, you learned more for next time.
 You're a better developer than you were.

 Not so with Copilot.
-You gained no context.
+You gained zero context.
 You didn't really learn anything.
 I certainly wouldn't be learning Rust, if I were just letting Copilot generate it all for me.
-I got the answer handed to me, and my brain was not challenged or wrinkled in the slightest.
+I got a workable answer of unknown quality handed to me, and my brain was not challenged or wrinkled in the slightest.

 _Plus_, with StackOverflow, you most likely have plenty of comments and explanations of _why_ one solution might be better than another, or potential pitfalls to avoid.
 The discussion around the code might well be even more useful than the code itself.